Robert Fico's Smer wins Slovak general election

 Furthermore, opponents fear that he is determined never to allow such attacks to happen again, and he will now follow the Orban playbook of dismantling the country’s democracy and attacking the independent media and civil society organisations that he blames for the protests that brought him down in 2018.

-Coalition building is now likely to be protracted given the spread of the votes among seven parties and the divisions between them.
-Some commentators have predicted that no-one will succeed and the country will have to have another election.
+Coalition building could still be protracted given the spread of the votes among seven parties and the divisions between them.
+Some commentators have previously predicted that no-one will succeed and the country will have to have another election.

-Progressive Slovakia is likely to try to form a coalition with Hlas, the libertarian SaS party and the Christian Democrats (KDH), which would give it 82 seats.
-Support for PS, which failed to enter parliament in 2020, has surged in recent weeks as the election became polarised between it and the left-leaning Smer party, with the liberal party expected to have done well among young urban voters.
+Support for Progressive Slovakia, which failed to enter parliament in 2020, has surged in recent weeks as the election became polarised between it and the left-leaning Smer party, with the liberal party expected to have done well among young urban voters.

-PS will also have to weave together sparring centre-right parties who detest each other – leading to the collapse of the last government in December – and which also have attacked the liberal party's proposal to allow same-sex registered partnerships.

-These potential allies have turned on them in the heat of the campaign, damning them as too radical, and criticising the 39-year-old Simecka, currently vice-president of the European Parliament, as inexperienced.
-Christian Democrat leader Milan Majerský said the Progressives were "in many ways" a threat because of their gender policies.
-The libertarian Freedom and Solidarity Party (SaS) has also recently attacked the “neo-Marxist” Progressives.

-If Michal Simecka succeeds in creating a majority coalition, he could become the most liberal prime minister in the V4 region, steering Slovakia into the core of European politics while its Polish and Hungarian neighbours remain on the fringes.

-Even if a majority government is formed, it is certain to be a coalition of at least four very different and fractious parties.
-This is likely to perpetuate the political turmoil the country has experienced over the past three and a half years under the centre-right government that replaced the previous Smer government.

-While the parties argue, the technocrat government of Ludovit Odor will stay in office, but without the power to pass any significant reforms.
+Before the coalition is formed, the technocrat government of Ludovit Odor will stay in office, but without the power to pass any significant reforms.

 One of the key issues in the election was Russia’s invasion of Ukraine, with Fico calling for an end to Slovak military aid and peace talks now.
 He also opposes further sanctions on Russia and Ukrainian membership of Nato.